egoist/eme/README.md

 - It just suits, show editor or preview or both just as you wish.
 - Focus mode, writing without distractions.
 - Exportable, from Markdown to HTML/PDF...
 You name it.
+- Supporting math typesetting, good for students and professionals.

 ## Development